August 09, 2021

 - Raise awareness with your workforce on prevention.

-- Educate your workforce about the importance of continuing to manage routine care and seek treatment during the pandemic.
+- Educate your workforce about the importance of continuing to manage routine care and seek treatment.

 - Review coverage design in your local plans.
 Often preexisting conditions or congenital heart disease may be excluded conditions in some country plans.
 Look to close gaps where they exist.